JustinTulloss/cobra/README.markdown

 Tests
 -----

 Cobra is tested with JSSpec, which you can find in the "spec" subfolder.
 Open spec_runner.html in your browser of choice to see all the tests passing.

 Known to work in:

  - Chrome
  - Safari 4
- - FireFox 3.5
+ - FireFox 3-3.5
+ - Internet Explorer 8
+ - node.js (Full test suite hasn't been run)

 License
 -------